TheFausap/VygerASM/README.md

 # VygerASM
-a VM written using OTCC
+a VM (and assembler) written using OTCC

 This is a very special C language.
 Based on K&R syntax, using the Obfuscated Tiny C Compiler, created by F. Bellard (https://bellard.org/otcc/).
 The compiler itself is a joy and merciless... each syntax error is a "segmentation fault" :)